Property

 A Living History

-Newport residents Bill and JoAnn Barton are working to restore native forest habitat on Yaquina Bay.
-In July of 2013 they began buying land parcels in the area, working to piece together one of the few remaining areas of its kind on the Oregon coast.
-To date they’ve acquired over 340 acres of a large peninsula on Yaquina Bay that’s home to elk, black bear, cougar, eagles and more.
-In seeking to return the land to native habitat, the Bartons have planted nearly 10,000 native trees and shrubs, including 7,000 Sitka spruce.
+Yakona is working to restore native forest habitat on Yaquina Bay.
+In July of 2013, our founders began buying land parcels in the area, working to piece together one of the few remaining areas of its kind on the Oregon coast.
+To date we’ve acquired over 450 acres of a large peninsula on Yaquina Bay which is home to Roosevelt elk, black bear, cougar, Bald Eagles and more.
+In seeking to return the land to native habitat, the founders have planted nearly 10,000 native trees and shrubs, including 7,000 Sitka spruce.